clearlinux/clear-linux-documentation/source/guides/stacks/dbrs.rst

 #.
 After update BMC firmware, system BIOS, ME firmware,FD, FRUSDR, system will reboot automatically.

-If Intel® Optane™ PMem is installed, run startup.nsh a second time after the first reboot to upgrade Intel® Optane™ PMem Firmware:
+If Intel Optane PMem is installed, run startup.nsh a second time after the first reboot to upgrade Intel Optane PMem Firmware:

 * Boot to EFI shell.
 * Input "fsx(x:0,1,...):" to enter into your usb disk